 The faster law enforcement can be notified, the more likely they are to be able to respond in an effective and timely manner.
 According to American Police Beat, the national average response time to a 911 call is 10 minutes—but if a nurse is in immediate danger, that is often not fast enough.

 Having a trained monitoring center engage the 911 operator, however, in place of a panicking nurse, can cut down on that time significantly.

 A trained monitoring specialist is removed from the situation and knows exactly what information the 911 operator will need.
 Many modern systems allow customers to enter pertinent information before an emergency occurs—such as their name, the make and model of their car, and their physical appearance—so the monitoring specialist can immediately give law enforcement all the information they need to help.

 The most sophisticated technology even tracks the nurse’s precise GPS location, allowing the police to find them even if they are forced to run.
 Make sure your nurses are being intelligently monitored 24/7 to ensure that they are not forced to wait when it matters most.

 As the home nursing industry continues to grow, caregivers deserve better working conditions, starting with safety.
 They deserve a solution that provides a visible deterrent to would-be threats, while giving them direct access to law enforcement if a threat materializes.

 In an increasingly competitive hiring market, show potential employees that you put them first, and that they will be safe on the job by utilizing the newest worker monitoring technology.

-Note: this article first appeared on HomeCare Magazine.
+Note: this article first appeared in a slightly different form on HomeCare Magazine.